MySQL Index: Usage, Management & Troubleshooting

 );

-4. Next, display a list of the indexes from the table:
+5. Display a list of the indexes from the table:

-mysql; SHOW INDEXES FROM example;
+SHOW INDEXES FROM example;

 Note: An index cannot be used to create a primary key.
 However, when a table is created with a primary key, MySQL creates an index called PRIMARY for the primary key values in that same table.
 This is also called a clustered index.

-Add Index to Existing MySQL Table
+Create Index for Existing MySQL Table

 MySQL best practices recommend creating an index at the same time the table is created.
 However, an index may also be added to an existing table.
 The instructions below explain how to add an index to an existing MySQL table.

-mysql> CREATE TABLE example2 (
+CREATE TABLE example2 (

 col1 INT PRIMARY KEY,